top of page

 Research

-My research covers three broad themes: information technology and politics, fiscal capacity and tax morale, and voter responsiveness to shocks.
+My research covers three broad themes: information technology and politics, fiscal capacity and tax morale, and public opinion and accountability.

 Most of my work studies Sub-Saharan Africa, and I have conduced in-depth fieldwork in Ghana and Malawi.
 I also have an interest in British politics.